ipeirotis/Troia-Web/README.md

 The website can be generated with command:

-    hyde -g -s path/to/website/source/ -d path/to/resultant/website/

-Or with (for automatic changes detection):

-    hyde -kg -s path/to/website/source/ -d path/to/resultant/website/
+    hyde gen

 Running
 -------

-The website can be served locally (using Cherrypy webserver) with command:
+The website can be served locally (using bulti-in hyde webserver) with command:

-    hyde -w -s path/to/website/source/ -d path/to/resultant/website
+    hyde serve

 Deployment
 ----------